 Unfortunately, the biggest problem I’ve found was that it feels stocky in a childlike way.
 The 2DS is made to be suitable for children, so the toughness of the device wasn’t unexpected.
 However, the same way the hardware feels a bit childlike-tough, other small details of the machine also echo this design sentiment — sliders are difficult to adjust and styli are unresponsive.
 The stylus itself is placed a bit higher on the 2DS than on the 3DS XL, but popping the stylus out takes more energy than it probably should.
 It’s not as fluid as it is on the bigger device, making the quick actions I needed within Pokemon X feel sluggish.
 These are not necessarily negative traits when you keep in mind that the device was made with smaller kids in mind, but it’s something that may bother older, detail-oriented players.

 While messing around with the 2DS, I noticed that either my hand placement was wrong or my hands are too small or large to operate it properly without a bit of fatigue.
 For instance, my left hand’s ring finger and pinky tire quickly.
 When playing, the left is where the majority of the 2DS’ weight is placed, seeing as that’s where I must hold it during stylus-intensive sessions.
 It’s also where the joystick is placed, and idle playing has me holding the device with that one hand.
 The overall grip of the device, however, is stellar.
 I feel as if my hands are enveloped around the handheld, granting me complete control over it.
 Part of me wonders why Nintendo did not market the 2DS as a 3DS that lets you hold it like a Gameboy.
-On the eve of its announcement, Nintendo released a ton of NES games on the eShop, and the 2DS is arguably the perfect device for playing them.
+On the eve of its announcement, Nintendo released a ton of NES games with warzone hack on the eShop, and the 2DS is arguably the perfect device for playing them.
 Holding the 2DS feels like a home console controller as opposed to half of a portable one.
 It feels right.
 It feels like it was made to play games on, and it’s shocking to see it not being flaunted anywhere.

 If you’re transitioning from a 3DS XL to a 2DS, you will feel like you’ve downgraded for a short period of time.
 You’ll probably convince yourself that it was a good purchase while having that lingering thought that the 2DS does nothing more than your beloved XL.
 These statements are entirely true when you try to compare two devices from the same line together.
 However, the devices were made for different purposes and different types of people.
 To help connect this with something you’re all familiar with, it’s akin to the iPad Air and the iPad Mini.
 Like the iPad Air, an XL is too big for certain situations.
 A 2DS is a more portable, smaller, compact device that does everything it should on a level that I didn’t know existed.
 The 3DS is a compact device in itself, but it doesn’t appeal to those people who want something sturdy, small, and useful.
 The 2DS, on the other hand, is exactly that.